abdelrhmanwahdan/fashion-MNIST-neural-networks-transfer-learning/README.md

 in this project I am analyzing cleaning and visualizing the Fashion MNIST data set then after that I am doing classification on it using convolutional neural network (CNN) by the following steps:
 1. Data wrangling (Data gathering , Data assessing , Data cleaning).
 2. Exploratory Data Analysis.
-3. using transfer learning techniques.
+3. using transfer learning techniques to do classification.